AdobeDocs/audience-manager.de-DE/help/using/reporting/audience-optimization-reports/aor-publishers/import-dfp.md

 Bevor Audience Manager die Zielgruppenoptimierung für Herausgeber aktivieren kann, müssen Sie sicherstellen, dass alle Voraussetzungen, die in diesem Artikel beschrieben werden, erfüllt sind.
 Kontaktieren Sie die Kundenunterstützung, nachdem Sie sichergestellt haben, dass alle Voraussetzungen erfüllt sind.

-## Voraussetzungen für die Erfassung von DFP-Protokollen {#prereqs-dfp-ingestion}
+## Prerequisites for DFP Log Ingestion {#prereqs-dfp-ingestion}

-Beachten Sie, dass der in diesem Abschnitt beschriebene Prozess abgeschlossen *sein muss, bevor* Sie die Voraussetzungen für die Erfassung der Protokollerfassung übernehmen.
+Note that the process described in this section must be completed *before* you move on to the prerequisites for log ingestion enablement.

-Zur Verwendung von DFP ( [!DNL DoubleClick For Publishers])-Protokolldateien [!DNL Audience Manager]müssen Sie zuerst unsere UUID [(Unique User ID) für Audience Manager](../../../reference/ids-in-aam.md) im Ad-Tag-Aufruf festlegen.
-Dazu ist unsere ID in DFP-Protokollen enthalten und wir können IDs zwischen DFP und [!DNL Audience Manager].
-Verwenden [!DNL Audience Manager][!UICONTROL DIL] Sie Code oder den [!UICONTROL Audience Management Module] , um [!DNL Audience Manager] die UUID in einem Erstanbieter-Cookie festzulegen.
+In order to use DFP ( [!DNL DoubleClick For Publishers]) log files in [!DNL Audience Manager], you must first set our [Audience Manager Unique User ID (UUID)](../../../reference/ids-in-aam.md) in the ad tag call.
+By doing this, our ID is included in the DFP logs and we can match IDs between DFP and [!DNL Audience Manager].
+Use [!DNL Audience Manager] [!UICONTROL DIL] code or the [!UICONTROL Audience Management Module] to set the [!DNL Audience Manager] UUID in a first party cookie.

-So legen Sie die [!DNL Audience Manager] ID im Anzeigentag-Aufruf fest, wie in unserer Dokumentation beschrieben:
+Here is how to set the [!DNL Audience Manager] ID in the ad tag call, as explained in our documentation:

 * [Über Google Publisher Tag (GPT)](../../../integration/gpt-aam-destination/gpt-aam-create-destination.md)
 * [Über ein Cookie-Ziel](../../../integration/gpt-aam-destination/gpt-aam-modify-api.md)

-Sie müssen die [!DNL Audience Manager] ID selbst festlegen und [!DNL Audience Manager] mit Beratung arbeiten, um zu prüfen, ob alles funktioniert.
-Sie haben die [!DNL Audience Manager] ID korrekt festgelegt, wenn:
+You need to set the [!DNL Audience Manager] ID yourself, and can work with [!DNL Audience Manager] consulting to check if everything works.
+You have set the [!DNL Audience Manager] ID correctly if:

 * `'aamid'` ist der Schlüssel, der als Bezeichner verwendet wird.
-* Der Wert des Benutzer-ID wird korrekt als [!DNL Audience Manager] UUID formatiert, wie in unserem [Index von IDs in Audience Manager beschrieben](../../../reference/ids-in-aam.md).
+* The User ID value is correctly formatted as the [!DNL Audience Manager] UUID, as described in our [Index of IDs in Audience Manager](../../../reference/ids-in-aam.md).
-* Sie haben die [!DNL Audience Manager] UUID in ein definiertes Feld Ihrer DFP-Protokolle eingebunden (z.
-B. customtargeting).
+* You have included the [!DNL Audience Manager] UUID in a defined field in your DFP logs (e.g. CustomTargeting).

-## Voraussetzungen für die Erfassung von Protokollierung {#prereqs-ingestion-enablement}
+## Prerequisites for Log Ingestion Enablement {#prereqs-ingestion-enablement}

 <table id="table_C980A9F9B0FB4157B4908A64768B1571">
  <thead>